Periodontal Disease Treatment in Redwood City, CA

 Gum Disease Treatment

 A widespread condition, three out of every four people have a form of periodontal disease, also known as gum disease.
 Given the broad population that is affected, our belief at Advanced Dentistry is that thorough evaluation of each patient’s dental health allows us to provide comprehensive treatment.
-This is why Redwood City dentist, Dr. Fong, bases treatment plans on the type and severity of disease to provide patients with an appropriate level of care.
+This is why Redwood City, CA, dentist, Dr. Fong, bases treatment plans on the type and severity of disease to provide patients with an appropriate level of care.

 Why Get Treatment for Periodontal Disease?